min-andrew/Dog-tor-s-Notes/README.md

 This application is deployed at [Dog-tor's Notes on Heroku.](https://whispering-plains-29779.herokuapp.com/) <br>
 <br>
-The repository is on GitHub: [Repository for Furever Friends.](https://github.com/min-andrew/project-2) <br>
+The repository is on GitHub: [Repository for Dog-tor's Notes.](https://github.com/min-andrew/Dog-tor-s-Notes) <br>

 There you will find following file types:
 JavaScript, JSON, HTML, CSS, README, Images.